Krithika-p/UP176_TEAM_BOT/data/nlu.md

 - How to view patient schedules?
 - Where to update patient schedules?
 - Where can I select the schedule of the patients
+- What is patient schedule?
+- patient schedule
+- schedule patients
+- how to schedule patients

 ## intent:retro_recon
 - I want to perform retrospective reconstruction.